An explanation of the inverse relationship between bond yields and the price of bonds

 - Therefore because demand for bond rises, the price of bonds rises and the effective interest rate (yield) falls.

 - Suppose when the bond is issued, the Bank of England base rate is 5%.
 This means that the bond with a yield of 5% is a competitive interest rate.

 - However, if interest rates were cut. to 2%, these bonds would look more attractive because they are paying an interest rate above the market equilibrium.

 - Therefore more people would buy bonds causing the price to rise.
 If the price of bonds rose to £2,500.
 The effective interest rate would be £50 / £2,500 = 2%.

 - So a cut in interest rates is likely to increase the price of bonds.
 A rise in interest rates is likely to reduce the price of bonds.

-- In the real world it is much more complicated.
-Many factors affect price of bonds such as expectations, confidence, relative risk e.t.c.
+- In the real world, it is much more complicated.
+Many factors affect the price of bonds such as expectations, confidence, relative risk e.t.c.
 But, these simple examples, should explain the basic principle of the inverse relationship between bond yields and bond prices.